capocasa/lov/README.md

 The file format is purposely limited to the "latest open video", currently webm/av1/opus, see below.

-Only arc/orc GC is supported at the moment.
-The standard GC causes crashs I was as of yet unable to track down.

 The player can be affected by SDL audio system related memory leaks on some systems.

-The dav1d decoder has a memory pool that grows.
+The dav1d decoder has a memory pool that grows and is occasionally collected.
 This seems to be normal behavior managed by dav1d.

 File Format
 -----------